danplisetsky/SharpMusicLibraryUpdater/README.md

 That's it!
 ## Any issues?
-Plenty, as this is an early release and only the most basic functionality is implemented.
-More to come!
+In order to identify an album, the program expects it to contain a year in its name.